haixuanTao/haixuantao.github.io/src/deep-learning/batch_inference.md

-## Deep Learning batch inference: Running BERT on a CSV
+## Batch inference: Running BERT on 10k phrases.

-Let say you want the inference of a BERT model on one column of a 10 thousand lines CSV.

-On my setup, I got those timings:
+At work, we often have situation where we develop a Deep Learning model, and then use it on large batches of data.

+To see if this could be done with Rust, I have customed trained a BERT model and tried to do the inference 10 thousand phrases.

+### Profiling

 |10k phrases |Python |Rust |
 | --- | --- | --- |